What Is a Pain Psychologist?

 Posted Jul 14, 2014

 Chronic pain comes with unique challenges that span the medical realm and virtually every area of one’s life.
 Pain can impact one’s ability to engage in activities and relationships with others.
 One’s sense of self and self-worth may be impacted by pain.
 Exercise, sleep, work capacity and finances may suffer.
 These are a few examples of the challenges that may come with chronic pain, and all of them will be influenced by other psychological factors, such as anxiety or depression.
-Often, anxiety or depression may worsen with chronic pain.
+Anxiety and depression can worsen with chronic pain.
 Things that would normally bring a person joy or emotional stability (e.g., time with friends, exercise) may not be possible anymore, or only in very limited doses.
+People may withdraw from activities and become socially isolated, further contributing to poor mood, poor sleep and deconditioning.

 People are often surprised to hear that pain psychology is a psychological specialty.
 Pain psychologists typically have a Ph.D. in clinical psychology and completed an APA-accredited post-doctoral fellowship that specializes in chronic pain.
 Pain psychologists may have a private practice.
 More commonly, a pain psychologist works as part of a multidisciplinary pain treatment team within an academic pain clinic, private pain clinic, in a hospital rehabilitation setting, or in an outpatient chronic pain functional restoration program.